 The Bayonne Golf Club was named the “most audacious golf course in the world” by Sports Illustrated.
 Formerly a landfill, the 18-hole links course borders the Upper New York Bay and has stunning views of New York City.
-The clubhouse sits high on a hill and features a round, 80-foot lighthouse structure that has been integrated into the design of the building, plus a prestigious locker room, taproom, library and outdoor veranda.
+The clubhouse development sits high on a landfill hill and features a round, 80-foot lighthouse structure that has been integrated into the design of the building, plus a prestigious locker room, taproom, library and outdoor veranda.

 McLaren Engineering Group provided the structural design for the stone-covered, reinforced concrete cantilever retaining walls at the clubhouse loading dock, as well as the foundation of the 135-foot flagpole which flies a 30-by-60-foot flag.